Your future starts here…

-Both programs are 3 year degrees with an opportunity to complete an honours fourth year.
+The Information Technology program is a 3 year degree with an opportunity to complete an honours fourth year.
 With input from industry experts, ITEE offers practical project courses plus opportunities to gain work experience.
 You can choose one or more majors with a particular career outcome in mind or build a dual degree.

 Adjusting to university life can be challenging.
 You are not alone!
 If you need advice or encounter difficulties, we are here to help.
 We wish you every success in your future studies and hope your university life is both challenging and rewarding.

 Where do I start?

 It is important to attend all compulsory orientation activities.

 Take note of key dates in Semesters 1 and 2.